Criticism of Jesus

 Early critics of Jesus and Christianity included Celsus in the second century and Porphyry in the third.
-In the 19th century, Friedrich Nietzsche was highly critical of Jesus, whose teachings he considered to be "anti-nature" in their treatment of topics such as sexuality.
+In the 19th century, Friedrich Nietzsche was highly critical of Jesus as described in the New Testament, whose teachings he considered to be "anti-nature" in their treatment of topics such as sexuality.
 More contemporary notable critics of Jesus include Ayn Rand, Hector Avalos, Sita Ram Goel, Christopher Hitchens, Bertrand Russell, and Dayananda Saraswati.